 The St. Regis Aspen Resort offers a wedding butler, the opportunity for a complimentary room for the bride and groom on the night of their wedding, and a special gift of congratulations sent to their room.
 Venus at the St. Regis Aspen Resort include:

-• St. Regis Ballroom: Located on our lower level of our resort, the St. Regis Ballroom can host up to 600 guests.
+• St. Regis Ballroom: Located on the lower level of the resort, the St. Regis Ballroom can host up to 600 guests.
 Saturated in refined champagne hues, it sets the stage for a romantic wedding reception.
 Sconces light the fabric-paneled walls while six chandeliers create an enchanted setting.
 For more intimate weddings, the room divides into two salons, creating the perfect atmosphere for guests.

 Situated at the base of Aspen Mountain, The Gant has a remodeled events center featuring a floor-to-ceiling glass wall entryway with indoor and outdoor floor plans, as well as a rooftop terrace that has 360-degree views of the surrounding mountains.
 The hotel is able to accommodate events ranging from 20-200 people.